How to Raise Ducklings: A Beginners Guide

 • 1-2 Weeks: Start with a high-quality duckling starter feed, ideally with a protein content of around 20-22%.
 Crumbles are best at this age stage.
 You should have food available 24/7.
 You can mix it with water to make a mash.
 That will make it easier for the ducklings to eat it without choking.

 • 3-8 Weeks: Transition to a grower feed with a slightly lower protein content (around 15-16%).
 You can mix the starter feed with uncooked oats to get to the lower protein level.
 You can also introduce small amounts of duckling treats like mealworms or scrambled eggs for variety at this stage.
-Ducklings can also start foraging for insects and small plants outdoors if weather permits.
+Ducklings can also start foraging for insects and small plants outdoors if the weather permits.

 • 8-18 Weeks: By this age, your ducklings can transition to a maintenance feed suitable for adult ducks.
 Aim for a protein content of around 15%, and provide plenty of fresh water for drinking and swimming.